Cotton Eyed Joe Banjo TAB

 The great thing about this song is it’s easy enough for most anyone to strum chords to on a guitar.
 So even if someone doesn’t don’t know it, they’ll be able to pick right up on it.
 It’s two chords (A and E major), that’s it.

 My version for 5-string banjo is in the key of A without a capo.
 However, you do have to tune or capo the 5th string to A in order to play it.
+Probably not for the pure beginner, and more oriented for the intermediate banjo student.

 The first part uses melodics and single-string techniques and the second part is a very straight-forward Scruggs style approach based out of the Barre chord shape.